 Chapter 19 Wednesday, 1030 hours (10:30 AM)

-Derek felt better.
-Jeffrey was safe for the moment and so were Rom's Cub Scouts.
-"Our job now," he said, "is to not get caught.
+"Our job now," said Derek, "is not to get caught.
 After we get our provisions, we should go back to Jungle World and stay there.
 You guys should probably stay in hiding there until this zoo business is over.
 I don't think it makes any sense to try to get to the outside."

 "Yeah, I've been thinking the same thing," said Rom.
-"Joshua and his crowd probably think my scouts are out of the zoo, and of course, they don't know I've broken back in.
+"Mr. Cave and his crowd probably think my scouts are out of the zoo, and of course, they don't know I've broken back in.
 Since nobody's looking for us, Jungle World probably the best place to stay until this is over."

 "No. I'm coming with you.
 My scouts will be fine without me for a few hours."